 - A completed Application for Certificate of Title With/Without Registration

-- Proof of vehicle insurance, such as a copy your insurance policy or insurance card
+- Proof of vehicle insurance, such as a copy of your insurance policy or insurance card

 - A completed Florida Insurance Affidavit